Linear Alignment of Vision-language Models for Image Captioning: Abstract

 \section{Abstract}

 Recently, vision-language models like CLIP have advanced the state of the art in a variety of multi-modal tasks including image captioning and caption evaluation.
-Many approaches adapt CLIP-style models to a downstream task by training a mapping network between CLIP and a language model.
-This is costly as it usually involves calculating gradients for large models.
-We propose a more efficient training protocol that fits a linear mapping between image and text embeddings of CLIP via a closed-form solution.
-This bypasses the need for gradient computation and results in a lightweight captioning method called \OurMethod, which can be trained up to 1000 times faster than existing lightweight methods.
-Moreover, we propose two new learning-based image-captioning metrics that build on CLIP score along with our linear mapping.
-Furthermore, we combine \OurMethod with our new metrics to design an iterative datastore-augmentation loop (DAL) based on synthetic captions.
-We evaluate \OurMethod on MS-COCO, Flickr30k, VizWiz, and MSRVTT. \OurMethod achieves performance comparable to state-of-the-art lightweight methods on established metrics while outperforming them on our new metrics, which are better aligned with human ratings on Flickr8k-Expert and Flickr8k-Crowdflower.
-Finally, we demonstrate that \OurMethod transfers well to other domains and that our DAL leads to a performance boost.
+Many approaches leverage CLIP for cross-modal retrieval to condition pre-trained language models on visual input.
+However, CLIP generally suffers from a mis-alignment of image and text modalities in the joint embedding space.
+We investigate efficient methods to linearly re-align the joint embedding space for the downstream task of image captioning.
+This leads to an efficient training protocol that merely requires computing a closed-form solution for a linear mapping in the joint CLIP space.
+Consequently, we propose a lightweight captioning method called \OurMethod, which can be trained up to 1000 times faster than existing lightweight methods.
+Moreover, we propose two new learning-based image-captioning metrics built on CLIP score along with our proposed alignment.
+We evaluate \OurMethod on MS-COCO, Flickr30k, VizWiz and MSRVTT.
+On the former two, \OurMethod performs comparably to state-of-the-art lightweight methods using rule-based metrics while outperforming them on most of the CLIP-based metrics.
+On the latter two benchmarks, \OurMethod consistently outperforms competitors across all metrics and exhibits strong transfer capabilities and resilience to noise.
+Finally, we demonstrate that our proposed metrics correlate stronger with human judgement than existing metrics on the Flickr8k-Expert, Flickr8k-Crowdflower, and THumB datasets.